thefullstackgroup/thefullstack/CONTRIBUTING.md

 To create a PR, please fork the [repository](https://github.com/thefullstackgroup/webapp), make your changes and create a new pull request if you want to make an update.
-If you want to speak to us before doing lots of work, please ping anyone from the core team on [The Full Stack](https://thefullstack.network) and tell us what you would like to work on - we're completely open to chat and we're friendly!
+If you want to speak to us before doing lots of work, please ping anyone from the [core team](README.md#core-team) on The Full Stack and tell us what you would like to work on - we're completely open to chat and we're friendly!

 ## Roadmap

-We are working on Roadmap for The Full Stack.
+We are working on a Roadmap for The Full Stack.
 And we would love all ideas and contributions from the community to be part of the Roadmap.

 Happy coding and we massively appreciate your contribution. ❤️